 When we got to the wheels, there was some major work needed.
 The hubs were badly corroded (like the BB) and it looked like we wouldn’t be able to remove the freewheel.

 The frame is still in pretty poor condition – lots of built-up corrosion.
 Every bit of chrome is damaged.
+Unfortunately, the customer’s budget didn’t allow for a full rechrome and repaint.

 I don’t think this is the last I’ve seen of this bike though – one day it’ll come back for the full treatment!